Jasper-Hewitt/Campaigning_101/README.md

 even though the post created column says CST.
 IT is still in Taiwan time so that's weird lol.

+### serial_number
+The serial numbers are based on the whole dataset right after I downloaded it from crowdtangle.
+This means that there are also posts in there that fall outside of the date range.
+This is no problem because if I decide on another date range later I can still adjust it.

 ### started running dates
 賴清德: 12/04/23